header-bg.png

 The Earth Speaks…Are We Listening..?

-Sonic Earth is a sound art project that seeks to explore this question.
-Through sound recordings, composition and community engagement, Dr Natalie Hyacinth creates sonic landscapes that centre the Earth, and our complex place within it.
+Sonic Earth is a Brigstowe Institute founded, climate focused sound art project that seeks to explore a central question, if the Earth speaks, are we listening?
+Through sound recordings, composition and community engagement, Dr Natalie Hyacinth creates intricate sonic landscapes that seek to re-centre the Earth, and our complex relation to and position within it.

 Follow for more on Instagram: @sonicearth_